objcio/articles/2014-03-07-ip-tcp-http.markdown

 The **IP** in TCP/IP is short for [Internet Protocol](https://en.wikipedia.org/wiki/Internet_Protocol).
 As the name suggests, it is one of the fundamental protocols of the Internet.

 IP implements [packet-switched networking](https://en.wikipedia.org/wiki/Packet_switching).
-It has a concept of *hosts* which are machines.
+It has a concept of *hosts*, which are machines.
 The IP protocol specifies how *datagrams* (packets) are sent between these hosts.

 A packet is a chunk of binary data that has a source host and a destination host.
 An IP network will then simply transmit the packet from the source to the destination.
 One important aspect of IP is that packets are delivered using *best effort*.
 A packet may be lost along the way and never reach the destination.
 Or it may get duplicated and arrive multiple times at the destination.

 Each host in an IP network has an address -- the so-called *IP address*.
 Each packet contains the source and destination hosts' addresses.
-The IP is responsible for routing datagrams: as the IP packet travels through the network, each node (host) that it travels through looks at the destination address in the packet to figure out in which direction the packet should be forwarded.
+The IP is responsible for routing datagrams -- as the IP packet travels through the network, each node (host) that it travels through looks at the destination address in the packet to figure out in which direction the packet should be forwarded.

 Today, most packages are still IPv4 (Internet Protocol version 4), where each IPv4 address is 32 bits long.
 They're most often written in [dotted-decimal](https://en.wikipedia.org/wiki/Dotted_decimal) notation, like so: 198.51.100.42